/users/0bc97386-26d4-463d-a32e-7f9eb0f4e29f/ratecard/27.jpg)

 December 15, 2025

-Florida Pompano are one of the most sought-after fish in these waters, and for good reason.
-These silvery beauties with their distinctive yellow fins typically run 1-3 pounds, though we occasionally see some pushing 8-9 pounds.
-They love shallow Gulf beaches and sandy flats where they can hunt for crabs and shrimp.
-Summer and fall are prime time since they move deeper when it gets cold.
+Florida Pompano are one of the most sought-after fish in our waters - silvery, compressed bodies with bright yellow fins that make them easy to spot.
+Most run 1-3 pounds, though we occasionally see bigger ones pushing 8 pounds.
+They love shallow Gulf beaches and sandy flats where they hunt crabs, shrimp, and small mollusks.
+Summer and fall are prime time when they're most active in our area.
 What makes them special?
-They're fierce fighters from the jack family, plus their buttery white meat is restaurant-quality delicious.
-The key to catching them is using small hooks - they have tiny mouths and big hooks will spook them fast.
-Live shrimp or small crabs work best, and in clear water, bright yellow or orange jigs really get their attention.
+They're scrappy fighters from the jack family, plus their buttery white meat is restaurant-quality - some of the best eating you'll find.
+Here's a local tip: use small hooks since their mouths are tiny, and try bouncing your bait on the bottom with live shrimp or sand fleas to get their attention.

 Vehicle Guest Capacity: 4